vonvoo/docs/docs/source/2 factor authentication.rst

    - Repeat this process for the password
    - Save the account settings within the app, *Ente Auth*
 4. Verify your email address.
-5. On your computer, log into Ente:
+5. On your computer, log into Ente``https://web.ente.io``:
+   - Click on Settings (top-left) and click on Two-Factor
+   - Enable 2FA
-   - Enable 2FA by adding an entry in the smartphone app *Ente Auth*.
+   - On your smartphone, in the app *Ente Auth* scan this QR code.
+   - On your computer, verify this new 2FA entry.
-   - Save the recovery code in the app *BitWarden* (this is a critial step to maintain access to the account)
+   - Save the recovery code in the app *BitWarden*, within the account entry for Ente Auth (this is a critial step to maintain access to the account)

 .. _2fa-usage: